My social media apps are not opened often.

 One platform though, where I do have to be careful is YouTube.

-There is so much content on YouTube and it knows exactly what you want to watch or listen to.
+There is so much content on YouTube and it knows exactly what you want to watch or hear.

 No, I don’t watch movies of people bathing in Nutella, but I do watch a lot of educational videos.